-47. (1) No person who is a provider or prospective provider of goods or services, or a recipient or prospective recipient of goods disposed or to be

-- (a) any inducement or reward to the municipality for or in connection with the award of a contract; or - (b) any reward, gift, favour or hospitality to - (i) any official; or - (ii) any other role player involved in the implementation of this Policy. - (2) The accounting officer must promptly report any alleged contravention of subparagraph (1) to the National Treasury for considering whether the offending person, and any representative or intermediary through which such person is alleged to have acted, should be listed in the National Treasury's database of persons prohibited from doing business with the public sector. - (3) Subparagraph (1) does not apply to gifts less than R350 in value.
+- 47. (1) No person who is a provider or prospective provider of goods or services, or a recipient or prospective recipient of goods disposed or to be disposed of may either directly or through a representative or intermediary promise, offer or grant - - (a) any inducement or reward to the municipality for or in connection with the award of a contract; or - (b) any reward, gift, favour or hospitality to - - (i) any official; or - (ii) any other role player involved in the implementation of this Policy. - (2) The accounting officer must promptly report any alleged contravention of subparagraph (1) to the National Treasury for considering whether the offending person, and any representative or intermediary through which such person is alleged to have acted, should be listed in the National Treasury's database of persons prohibited from doing business with the public sector. - (3) Subparagraph (1) does not apply to gifts less than R350 in value.